Things to Do on the Gold Coast with Kids

 Springbrook National Park

 Springbrook National Park is another awesome hinterland destination to visit.
-Take the kids for a play in Apple Tree Park, and walk the Twin Falls Circuit or Natural Bridge Circuit for bushwalks among stunning scenery.
-You can visit lookouts such as the Best of All Lookout, and you can even find glow worms!
+Take the kids for a play in Apple Tree Park, and walk the Twin Falls Circuit or Natural Bridge Circuit for bushwalks among stunning scenery, you can even find glow worms!

 You can read all about what do when you visit Springbrook National Park here.